Devon Graye

-Devon Graye Fleming is an American actor and screenwriter.
+Devon Graye Fleming (born 1986 or 1987) is an American actor and screenwriter.
 He is best known for portraying teenage Dexter Morgan in the TV series Dexter, as well as the second Trickster in The Flash.
 He also wrote the 2019 horror film I See You.

 Early life

-Graye was born in Mountain View, California.
+Graye was born in 1986 or 1987 in Mountain View, California.
 He was homeschooled by his parents, while moving around California.
 Although Graye is American, he lived in the United Kingdom for all four years of high school before moving back to Pleasanton when he was 16.
 He studied acting at the American Conservatory Theater in San Francisco.

 Career

 Graye began his career on the stage, leading as Stanley in a stage adaption of Louis Sachar's Holes.
 The show played at the Orpheum Theatre in San Francisco from September to October 2005.
 He then moved to Los Angeles at 18 in hopes to begin his acting career.
 After just three months, he was cast in his first role with ABC's A House Divided alongside Dylan McDermott.
 Just a few months later he would be cast in the hit American crime drama Dexter, portraying the younger version of the titular character.
 He would appear in multiple episodes from 2006 to 2009.

 Graye played Luke in the 2008 Nickelodeon television movie Merry Christmas, Drake & Josh, a companion film to the sitcom Drake & Josh.

 In 2010, he starred longside John Cena, Patricia Clarkson, and Danny Glover in WWE Studios' film Legendary.
 The film opened to largely negative reviews.
 He would also have a supporting role in the Disney Channel Original Movie Avalon High, an adaption of Meg Cabot's Arthurian fantasy novel.
 The following year, Graye lead Brett Simmon's horror film Husk and the drama film Exodus Fall.

 In 2012, Graye had a guest role on the second season of Ryan Murphy's American Horror Story.
 His character, Jed Potter, was a demon possessed teen facing off against Jessica Lange.

 He would appear in the 2014 remake of 13: Game of Death, alongside Mark Webber, Tom Bower, and Ron Perlman.
 He also had a role in Tom Dolby's Last Weekend.